eslavnov/llm-stream-tts/README.md

 ## Configuration
 **General settings**

 General settings go under `"main"` in the `configuration.json`.
-All of them need to be provided, but the default config has already all of them prefilled, except for the `"openai_api_key"`.
+All of them need to be provided, but the default config has already all of them prefilled, except for the `"openai_api_key"` - this is the only field in the whole configuration that you need to provide to get started!
 ```
 {
   "main":{